 It wouldn’t be the second biggest tourist spot in the city without crowds – and especially in summer lines can last into the hours.

-For this reason you need to book your Camp Nou Tour tickets in advance.
+For this your Camp Nou Tour tickets should be booked in advance.

 You can buy tickets for the Camp Nou Experience through Ticketbar: here you’ll find the best market price and the only Camp Nou Experience tickets that allow you to skip the lines.

 These tickets are sent instantly via email.